soil columns research

 • Pore Water Sampler Soil ColumnSpecialised research equipment specifically designed for soil columns

-• Simultaneous measurements of soil moisture and EC (salinity) with our high accuracy, low cost probes
+• Simultaneous measurements of soil moisture and EC (salinity) with our high-accuracy, low-cost probes

 • Specialised tensiometers for soil water potential measurements